appium/appium-espresso-driver/README.md

 #### Returned Result

+A map where keys are packageName and values are maps of platform-specific app properties since Espresso driver v7.0.0.
-List of installed package names.
+Espresso driver v6.4.0 was a list of installed package names.

 ### mobile: queryAppState